 - At the end of Tarzan, a dying Kerchak tells Tarzan to "take care of them," meaning the rest of their clan.

 - In Toy Story, when Woody is grabbed by Sid's dog Scud, he tells Buzz to "take care of Andy for me."
 Buzz rescues him instead.

 - A tweaked example in The Towering Inferno: An explosion knocked the scenic elevator off its track.
-Lisolette (Who had gone to lengths to save two children, a boy and a girl, in the tower) was holding the girl.
-She shoves her into someone else's arms before Lisolette falls from the glass elevator to her death.
+Lisolette (who had gone to great lengths to save two children, a boy and a girl, in the tower) was holding the girl.
+She shoves her into someone else's arms before falling from the glass elevator to her death.

 - In V. C. Andrews' Midnight Whispers, Dawn apparently shouted this to her brother Philip before she burned to death with her husband.
-He does take Christie and her brother in, but...it doesn't go over well.
+He does take Christie and her brother in, but... to say it doesn't go well would be a serious understatement.

 - When a rescue helicopter crewman is dying in Jack Ryan's arms in Clear and Present Danger, he mentions that he has seven (soon to be eight) kids, Jack volunteers to pay the college tuition for all of them.
 This brings unexpected complications in the next book, The Sum of All Fears.

 - Kristina says this to her own husband in The Emigrants when they think she's going to die from scurvy.